sailajareact/fend-feed-reader-test/README.md

 This is RSS feed reader application.
 It uses the Google Feed Reader API to grab RSS feeds as JSON object and display them.

-In an existing project given to me by Udacity for my nanodegree course, using Jasmine to test if the Javascript is working properly.
+Part of FEND already developed project given to me by Udacity, to write tests using Jasmine to test if the Javascript is working properly.

 ## Dependencies
 * Handlebars templating library